When can I apply for the IFST?

 What if my circumstances change after the close of the application window?

-It is recognised that situations may arise after the close of the application window.
-This should be discussed with the current allocated foundation school.
-Applications will be accepted where it can be demonstrated that the applicant’s personal circumstances have changed since the close of the application window.
+We understand that situations may arise after the close of the application window.
+This should be discussed with your allocated foundation school.
+Applications may be accepted where it can be demonstrated that the applicant’s personal circumstances have changed since the close of the application window.
 There will be no further applications allowed if individuals have had an application or appeal rejected in that training year.

 What if I don’t want to take the programme I am offered in the transfer?